Hanson (band): 2022: Red Green Blue (RGB)

 The album RGB (Red Green Blue) was released in 2022.
 Red Green Blue is a blend of a 5-song mini album crafted by each individual brother: RED for Taylor, GREEN for Isaac and BLUE for Zac.
-Each brother wrote and produced their third of the album individually with the help of award-winning producers Jim Scott and David Garza.
+Each brother produced their third of the album individually with the help of award-winning producers Jim Scott and David Garza, with two of the three band members, Zac and Taylor, writing all their songs, whereas Isaac wrote a couple of songs, covered a song of their younger brother Mac's band, and co-wrote the remaining songs.

 Each portion is unique to the individual brother, but doesn't stick to one genre.
-Taylor Hanson’s Red portion tends to lean more toward a rootsy Americana sound.
-For Isaac's Green portion, there’s more of an intimate and vintage sound.
-Zac’s Blue has a more contemporary sound, mixing in pop, rock and alt-country.
+Taylor Hanson's Red portion tends to lean more toward a rootsy Americana sound.
+For Isaac's Green portion, there's more of an intimate and vintage sound.
+Zac's Blue has a more contemporary sound, mixing in pop, rock and alt-country.
 The three released singles from the album.
 Taylor's "Child At Heart" depicts a series of inflicted wounds and tragedies as a metaphor for the pain of life and love.
 It sees Taylor getting punched and a glass of water thrown on him in the video clip.
 Isaac's "Write You A Song" was written for his daughter, Odette who requested he write a song for her.
 She features in the clip that was premiered on CMT.
 Zac's song "Don't Let Me Down" features Frankie Muniz and a cast of others in the beefcake fun video.

 Hanson set out on a world tour from June to November 2022.

-The brothers were featured in the July 18th 2022 People Magazine edition discussing their career thus far, family commitments and being on the road.
+The brothers were featured in the July 18, 2022, issue of People discussing their career thus far, family commitments, and being on the road.
 The article also showcased photos of their individual family members.

+On May 26, 2023, English band Busted released a cover version of "MMMBop" in collaboration with Hanson, titled "MMMBop 2.0".